Regina (Bosnia and Herzegovina band): Post-Eurovision

 In June 2009, Regina released their album Vrijeme je (It's Time), featuring the songs Vrijeme je, Bježi dok sam mlad and Zvaću te pile moje.
 It also features English and Russian versions of Bistra Voda.
 In 2011, Regina released their album Kad poludimo (When we go crazy).
 In 2014, the band released the singles Kalimero and Zatupi Zaglupi.
 In 2016, Regina published their biography called Ljubav nije za nas (Love isn't for us).
 On 16 August 2016, bassist Denis Čabrić died of a heart attack on holiday in Croatia with his family at the age of 49.

 On 10 February 2017, the band released their 12th studio album called U Srcu (In the Heart).

-In late December 2021, it was stated and confirmed that Davor Ebner, Regina's lead vocalist, left the band.
+In late December 2022, it was stated and confirmed that Davor Ebner, Regina's lead vocalist, left the band to pursue a solo career.